 Bismuth compounds are compounds with the ion bismuth (Bi3+).
 Bismuth has bactericide effect against H. pylori and forms a protective layer on the mucosal surface.
 May be used together with antibiotics against the bacterium.
-Very little bismuth is absorbed but like for aluminium can it cause encephalopathy in renal failure.
+Very little bismuth is absorbed but like for aluminium it can cause encephalopathy in renal failure.
 Rarely used as they cause black discoloration of the teeth and tongue.

 Misoprostol is a prostaglandin E1 analogue.
 Prostaglandin E1 has protective effects on the mucosa.
 It decreases acid secretion, increases mucous and HCO3– secretion and increases mucosal blood flow.
 It’s used to prevent NSAID-related ulcers in long-term NSAID therapy.
 Diarrhoea and nausea are very common side-effects.